Barclays paying $453 mln to settle Libor probe

-WASHINGTON/LONDON U.K. bank Barclays (BARC.L) will pay $453 million to U.S. and British authorities to settle allegations that it manipulated key interest rates, increasing pressure on other banks to cooperate in a probe that could cost the financial industry billions of dollars.
+WASHINGTON/LONDON U.K. bank Barclays (BARC.L) will pay $453 million to U.S. and British authorities to settle allegations that it manipulated key interbank lending rates known as Libor, ramping up pressure on other banks to cooperate in a probe that could cost the financial industry billions of dollars.

-The settlement raises fresh questions about the reliability of the London interbank offered r ate, or Libor, w hich underpins some $360 trillion of loans and financial contracts.

-The attempted manipulation, which according to authorities took place from 2005 through 2009, meant that millions of borrowers paid too little or too much interest on their debt.

-The U.S. government implicated senior executives at Barclays in its settlement.
-It cited reams of emails that showed how the bank sought to move Libor rates to profit on trades and to hide its high borrowing costs during the financial crisis.
+Barclays admitted to trying to make Libor look artificially low, to avoid signalling the bank's distress to markets during the financial crisis.
+The bank also tried to manipulate borrowing rates to benefit its trading positions.

-Barclays Chief Executive Bob Diamond acknowledged on Wednesday that the settlement would damage customer trust in the ba nk.
-He sa id he and other senior executives would forgo their bonuses this year.
-Much of the improper trading and manipulation occurred under the watch of Diamond, a fixed-income trader who replaced John Varley as CEO in 2011.
+Barclays Chief Executive Bob Diamond acknowledged on Wednesday that the news would damage customer trust in the bank, and said he and other senior executives would forgo a bonus this year.

-Libor underlies everything from derivatives trades to U.S. consumer credit card rates to loans as far afield as those financing Turkish phone networks.
-Barclays also tried to manipulate Euribor, a separately managed series of euro-denominated rates.
+Libor underpins trillions of dollars in derivative contracts and is a crucial peg for corporate and personal borrowing rates worldwide, linked to everything from U.S. consumer credit cards to loans funding Turkish phone networks.
+The manipulation, from 2005 through 2009, meant that millions of borrowers globally paid too little or too much interest on their debt.

-The bank settled on a civil basis with the U.S. Commodity Futures Trading Commission, the U.S. Department of Justice and the U.K.'s Financial Services Authority.
-The Justice Department is still conducting a criminal investigation.
+The U.S. Commodity Futures Trading Commission, the U.S. Department of Justice and the UK's Financial Services Authority settled with Barclays on a civil basis, while Canadian authorities said they still had an open investigation.

-The broader Libor probe dates to at least 2011 and includes J apanese, Canadian and Swiss authorities.

-Last year, Swiss bank UBS AG UBSN.VX agreed to cooperate with U.S. investigators in exchange for conditional immunity from pr osecution.
-Ea rlier this year, in court documents filed in Ontario Superior Court, a Canadian antitrust regulator said that a "cooperating party" had provided information on how the a lleg ed Libor manipulation took place.
+The Justice Department also said it still had a criminal investigation in progress, having found that bankers across the industry worked together to manipulate Libor.
+In some cases the pressure to manipulate rates came from Barclays management, the Justice Department said.

+Market participants said the settlement in many ways confirmed what traders already knew.

+Libor, which stands for London interbank offered rate, is set through a daily survey of banks regarding their estimated borrowing costs.

+An economist who has previously studied Libor manipulation said that banks should instead be surveyed about their actual borrowing costs.

-Investigators were helped by the extensive email traffic among Barclays employees involved.
-In one email, after a Barclays swaps trader asked for low levels to be reported on certain short-term rates, an employee who submitted rates for the survey responded by email, "Done ... for you big boy ..."
+Investigators were helped by the extensive email traffic among Barclays employees involved in trying to manipulate Libor.
+In one email, after a Barclays swaps trader asked for low levels to be reported on certain short-term Libor rates, an employee who submitted rates for the survey responded by email, "Done ... for you big boy...."

-Market participants said that fewer traders have faith in Libor as a benchmark now.

-"There isn't really a lot of trust in the way Libor is calculated as ... there were some banks who used to manipulate the rates just to get better conditions in the money market," said ING rat e st rategist Alessandro Giansanti in Amsterdam.

 "I am sorry that some people acted in a manner not consistent with our culture and values," Diamond said.